sowinskipatryk/Pong-Game/README.md

-# Yet-Another-Pong-Game
+# Pong

-My attempt to create a classic game.
-The code is my own, but it is possible that someone else's solutions were used unintentionally.
+My attempt to recreate the classic game.